The Purpose of the Older Americans Act (OAA) Title III-D Program (“Health Promotion”)

 Background on Definition of Evidence-Based Programs

 States that receive Older Americans Act funds under Title III are required to spend those funds on evidence-based programs to improve health and well-being, and reduce disease and injury.
 Since 2003, the aging services network has been steadily moving towards wider implementation of disease prevention and health promotion programs that are based on scientific evidence and demonstrated to improve the health of older adults.
-The federal FY-2012 Congressional appropriations law included, for the first time, an evidence-based requirement related to Title III-D funds.
+The FY 2012 Congressional appropriations law included, for the first time, an evidence-based requirement related to Title III-D funds.
 In response to the new requirement, ACL developed an evidence-based definition to assist states in developing their own Title III-D guidance.

 How to Determine If a Program Meets the OAA Title III-D Evidence-Based Requirements

 There are two ways to assess whether Title III-D funds can be spent on a particular program (and as always, State Units on Aging may have additional state-specific Title III-D requirements):